 What does this mean for your business?

-This ruling has significant strategic implications, both for patent holders and competitors (such as generic manufacturers).
+Despite criticism, this ruling is the law in Belgium today.
+This has significant strategic implications, both for patent holders and competitors (such as producers of generics).

-- For the patent holder: You enjoy strong protection.
-If you enforce an injunction in good faith through the courts, you run little risk of later having to repay all profits through an enrichment action if your patent is still revoked.
+- For the patent holder: You enjoy exceptionally strong protection in Belgium.
+If you enforce an injunction through the courts in good faith, you run little risk of having to repay all profits later through an enrichment action if your patent is killed.
 This lowers the threshold for actively enforcing your rights through summary proceedings.
+Note: due to European developments, it cannot be ruled out that in the future judges may still be pushed towards strict liability via preliminary questions to the Court of Justice.

 Frequently Asked Questions (FAQ)